awsdocs/amazon-athena-user-guide/doc_source/athena-aws-service-integrations.md

 **AWS Identity and Access Management \(IAM\)**
 Reference topic: [Actions for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html)
 You can use Athena API actions in IAM permission policies\.
-For more information, see [Actions for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html) and [Identity and Access Management in Athena](security-iam-athena.md)\.
+For more information, see [Actions for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html) and [Identity and access management in Athena](security-iam-athena.md)\.

 **Amazon QuickSight**
 Reference topic: [Connecting to Amazon Athena with ODBC and JDBC Drivers](athena-bi-tools-jdbc-odbc.md)